Get to Know the Salesforce Release Process

 - Identify resources to help transition from Classic to Lightning Experience.

 At Salesforce, we’re proud to deliver hundreds of innovative features to you three times a year during our seasonal releases: Spring, Summer, and Winter.
-With our multitenant, metadata-driven platform, we provide customers with seamless, automatic upgrades each release, delivered in real time, with no downtime.
+With our multitenant, metadata-driven platform, we provide customers with seamless, automatic upgrades each release, delivered in real time, with just five minutes of scheduled maintenance time.
 It’s all in the cloud, so there’s no worrying about updating hardware or software.
 Yes, you read that right: upgrades are automatic!
 That means all customers run the same version of Salesforce, complete with all the latest features.

 Now, you might be thinking, ”Innovation three times a year—how can I possibly keep up?”
 Rest assured, that’s why we made this badge.
 We want to give you some easy tips to help you “learn to fish” for the right resources at the right time, so that you can be sure to catch the release while it’s still fresh.

 This module explains how Salesforce release cycles work.
 Then, it walks you through the resources available to help you learn about the best features to use.
 Finally, we offer strategies to help you prepare for each release.
 Once you’ve got the process down, you can “rinse and repeat” to apply your release ninja skills for every release.